 4. Address Issues within Your Control

-If there are factors causing concern among your staff that you can control, do what you can to address them.
-Even if you can’t fix everything, showing that you’ve been listening to your employees’ concerns and taking measures because of them will illustrate your commitment to the team.
+If there are factors causing concerns among your staff that you can control, do what you can to address them.
+Even if you can’t fix everything, showing that you’re listening to your employees’ concerns and taking them seriously will instill trust with your team.

 5. Provide Adequate Training and Support

-You can’t change human nature, but you can make it easier for your staff to move from fear to acceptance during periods of transition by providing clear information, listening to concerns, making adjustments to address those concerns, and creating a solid training plan for new processes.
+You can’t change human nature, but you can make it easier for your staff to move from fear to acceptance by providing clear information, listening to concerns, making adjustments to address those concerns, and creating a solid training plan for new processes.
+For more tips on running a successful local business, sign up for our newsletter below: